cyrusimap/cyrus-imapd/docsrc/imap/developer/releasing.rst

    so make sure your ducks are in line before proceeding.
 2. Generate a configure script: ``autoreconf -i -s``
-3. Generate everything else: ``./configure --enable-maintainer-mode`` (you do not need any other options at this stage)
+3. Generate everything else: ``./configure --enable-maintainer-mode`` (you do not need any other options at this stage).
 4. Run ``make distcheck``.
 This will generate a distribution tarball, and test it in various ways.
 It takes about 10-15 mins to run, depending on your hardware.
 If this command fails, you are not ready to release --